LupierHN/blubbai-chat-backend/README.md

 - **DB_URL**: JDBC URL for the PostgreSQL database.
 - **DB_USER**: Username for the database connection.
 - **DB_PASSWORD**: Password for the database connection.

+***Note**: For local development and testing you can also set these variables in your IDE or terminal session.*

 ## 🐳 Docker Compose
 - **Docker Compose** is included in the project and is used to start the application and its dependencies.